Funding your Education

 McMaster’s Scholarships/Honours Awards are automatic and do not require a separate application.
-Scholarship values are based on a student’s final admission average to program.
+Scholarship values are based on a student’s final admission average.

 Government loans are one helpful way to help finance your university education.

 Finding part-time employment on campus is a great way to offset some of your university expenses.
-At McMaster, we offer our students a wide range of opportunities to earn a few extra dollars as well as gain valuable work experience.
+At McMaster, we offer our students a wide range of opportunities to earn a few extra dollars while gaining valuable work experience.

 - More than 1250 jobs on campus throughout the year